mog1el/Galaxies_low_frequencies/README.md

 ---

 In order to run the simulation on linux, one must only make running.sh executable by a command `chmod +x running.sh`, while being in the project's folder.
 Then the rest is to run it using `./running.sh`.
 In order to change certain constants in the code, you can edit the bash file to accomodate your needs.
+This ensres that the graph and data in your simulations are the same (important for the time axis.)

 Side note: R is a radius that will be later multiplied by Mpc.
 This means that if you want to get a radius of 8Gpc, write R=8e3.